Skip to Content

 I know I’m so lucky to have these memories of her since most people never even know their great-grandparents, let alone get to spend time with them in the kitchen.

 My Nana passed away a couple weeks ago.
 She would have turned 99 years old this summer.
 Maybe her baking had something to do with her long life?
-I’ll believe it.

-I’ve shared her Easter bread recipe on here before, and another recipe she would make for the holiday is this sweet potica (pronounced po-teet-sah), a traditional Slovenian nut roll traditionally made for Easter and Christmas.
+I’ve shared her Easter bread recipe on here before, and another recipe she would make for the holiday is this sweet potica (pronounced po-teet-sah).

 Making her potica recipe seemed like a perfect way to honor Nana.